2025 EARLY BIRD SALE NOW ON!

 Athens

 Your time in the Greek mountains is sandwiched by a night in Athens at the start and end of your trip.
-Hotel Arethusa will be your base, located in the old town of Athens which makes for a great launchpad to see some of the city's premier sights such as the Acropolis, Archeological Museum, Temple of Zeus, Plaka and many more.
+Your hotel will be located in the centre of Athens which makes for a great launchpad to see some of the city's premier sights such as the Acropolis, Archeological Museum, Temple of Zeus, Plaka and many more.
 You'll stay in twin-share rooms with en suite bathrooms (couples can request a double room).

 Taxiarches Hotel